The US Foreign Tax Credit – A Complete Guide for Expats

 Overall, US expats often have more US tax and financial filing than Americans living in the States.

-Expats who are also subject to filing requirements in another county, because they either qualify as a tax resident by living there or they have income there, may also have to file foreign taxes too.
+Expats who are also subject to filing requirements in a foreign country, because they either qualify as a tax resident by living there or they have income there, may also have to file foreign taxes too.

 While every country has slightly different rules governing who is liable to file and pay tax there, most Americans who have settled in another country (rather than those who move from country to country, such as Digital Nomads) are required to pay income taxes in that country, often on their worldwide income.
 So what happens when both another country and the US want to tax an American ’s global income at the same time?